 What's With the Night Game?

 In 2006, because 6+ hours of holiday football was not sufficient, the NFL added a third game to the Thanksgiving lineup.
-This game is not assigned to a specific franchise—this year, the New York Jets welcome the New England Patriots.
+This game is not assigned to a specific franchise—this year, the Baltimore Ravens welcome the Pittsburgh Steelers.

 Re-running this article the day before the games is our Thanksgiving tradition.